Delta Lady: Leon Russell version

-Russell recorded the song for his first solo album Leon Russell, which was released in 1970 on Shelter Records.
+Russell recorded the song for his self-titled debut solo album, which was released in 1970 on Shelter Records.
 It led off side two of the album, while Russell's other song about Rita Coolidge, "A Song for You," led off side one.
 "Delta Lady" was released as a single on A&M Records in the UK, backed with "Pisces Apple Lady."